BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 6.

-Rent in classical economics refers to the payment made for the use of land and other natural resources.
-David Ricardo developed the most influential theory of rent, explaining how the surplus accruing to landowners arises from differences in land productivity.
-Understanding rent theory is essential for analyzing income distribution, agricultural pricing, and land reform policies in agrarian
+Rent in the classical world of economics refers to the payment made in exchange for land and other natural resources.
+David Ricardo developed the most significant theory of rent explaining the way in which the profit accruing for landowners comes from variations in productivity of land.
+Rent theory is important in analyzing the distribution of income, the pricing of agriculture, and the policies for reforming land for agrarian societies like India.

 Assignment Set – 1